 Later you can tuck them into Brie and Bacon Panini, stir them into Mushroom and Onion Gravy or fold them into Creamy Mushroom Pilaf.
-There’s no end to the goodness you can cook up when you’ve got mushrooms in the freezer.
+There’s no end to the goodness you can cook up when you’ve got extra mushrooms in the freezer.

-Mushrooms are a delight – stuffed, sauteed or tossed on a pizza, they bring flavor, fiber, and a handful of vitamins to the party.
-And thankfully, they’re very freezer-friendly, allowing you to stock up when you find a sale and enjoy them for weeks to come.
+And thankfully, they’re very freezer-friendly, allowing you to stock up when you find a sale and store mushrooms for weeks to come.

 Why Do This